jal0317/Networks-Programming/README.md

 Program Contents:

 server.c

 readme.txt

 -----------------------------------------------------------------------------------

 Running:

+Remotely access a CSE machine (cse01.cse.unt.edu or whichever you like).

 Inside the same folder where you are saving the program files, create a new folder called "cache".